A&W Root Beer: The Great Root Bear

 The Great Root Bear, also called Rooty, became the mascot for A&W Root Beer in 1973.

 In a long-running television advertising campaign for the Canadian A&W chain, his theme was a tuba-driven jingle entitled "Ba-Dum, Ba-Dum".
 The jingle was released as a single by Attic Records in Canada.
 It was credited to "Major Ursus", a play on the constellation name Ursa Major, which means "great bear".
 The famous Canadian composer and B.C.
 Hall of Fame enshrinee Robert Buckley helped compose the song.

-In the late 1990s, the Great Root Bear's role as mascot was reduced for the restaurant chain, ultimately replaced by "The Burger Family", although it still appeared in various capacities for the restaurants and on A&W Root Beer cases in Canada.

 In late 2011, the new ownership of A&W began using the mascot again, particularly in A&W's online presence.

 A&W Restaurants

 Shortly after Allen bought out Wright's portion of the business he began franchising the product.
 His profits came from a small franchise fee and sales of concentrate.
 There was no standard food menu for franchises until 1978.
 By 1960 the company had 2,000 stores.

 In 1989 A&W made an agreement with Minnesota-based chain Carousel Snack Bars to convert that chain's 200 locations (mostly kiosks in shopping malls) to "A&W Hot Dogs & More".
 Some A&W Hot Dogs & More locations are in operation today.

 Many A&W locations that opened in the U.S. during the Yum!
 Brands ownership years (2002–2011) were co-branded with Yum!'s other chains—Long John Silver's, Taco Bell, Pizza Hut or KFC.

 As of December 2011 A&W was under new ownership and its world headquarters was moved back to Lexington, Kentucky.
-Since then, in the United States and Southeast Asia, A&W has been a franchisee-owned company.
+Since then, in the United States and Southeast Asia, A&W has been owned by a group of franchisees (as A Great American Brand).